MikeMpapa/MLEmg_Monitoring_Physical_Fatigue/README.md

 ```
  Edit the code under the main function to run different evaluation scenarios

- Processed Dataset used for this study available here
+ Processed Dataset used for this study available in the repo